-PSD2 is set to strike in a few months.
+PSD2 is set to come into effect on December 31st, 2020.
 A cloud of ambiguity looms over.
 Unprepared SaaS businesses in Europe may have to face a surge in payment failures.

 PSD2, a.k.a the Second Payment Services Directive brings fundamental transformations to Europe’s banking system.
 The directive is aimed at fostering innovation in fin-tech by ending the monopoly banks have enjoyed so far over customers’ data.

 Banks will now be required to open up their APIs to third-parties who can now use these to build value-add products like P2P payments.
 In fact, third-parties can now even design a central console for consumers to see and manage all their bank accounts in one place.

 But for any of that to happen, online transactions need to become simpler, smarter, and more secure.

 The final result of the PSD2 regulation is a paradigm shift in the way banks, payment gateways and processors operate.